hashicorp/consul/middleware/proxy/README.md

 * *least_conn* - Select backend with the fewest active connections
 * *round_robin* - Select backend in round-robin fashion

+All polices implement randomly spraying packets to backend hosts when *no healthy* hosts are available.
+This is to preeempt the case where the healthchecking (as a mechanism) fails.

 ## Examples

 Proxy all requests within example.org. to a backend system: